Shell and DoC Systems, Lab 1

 file will be overwritten—you’ll lose the data!
 Therefore you need to

-be very careful with using cp
+be very careful with using cp.
+To make cp query you, interactively,

-about whether to overwrite files, then use cp -i
+about whether to overwrite files, then use cp -i:

 username@MACHINE:notes$ cp -i thing.txt todo.txt